symfony/symfony-docs/configuration/env_var_processors.rst

 To enable the new processor in the app, register it as a service and :doc:`tag it </service_container/tags>` with the ``container.env_var_processor`` tag.
-If you're using the
+If you are using the
 :ref:`default services.yaml configuration <service-container-services-load-example>`,
 this is already done for you, thanks to :ref:`autoconfiguration <services-autoconfigure>`.